 Legal Virtual Chalking for Parking Management

-Virtual chalking (also referred to as e-chalking; electronic chalking) is on its way to becoming the new standard in vehicle tracking for parking enforcement.
+Virtual chalking (also referred to as e-chalking; or electronic chalking) is on its way to becoming the new standard in vehicle tracking for parking enforcement.

 Usually, traffic cops use a relatively standard technique to keep an eye on drivers who park their cars.
 To ensure that drivers don’t overstay the time limit in parking lots, officers literally chalk their tires with a mark.
 When the car owners return they may find a parking infringement notice left by the police or bylaw officers due to this form of vehicle tracking.
 Early this year an individual managed to bring this practice into question with a legal victory.